MISCELLANEOUS

 Upon request, member schools that receive tuition must make available to Section XI all records of financial aid to athletes.

-IX.
+VIII.
 Timers

 When a timer is required, an adult shall assume the responsibility for each varsity level contest.

-X. Tobacco Products
+IX.
+Tobacco and Vaping Products

 Whereas the NYSPHSAA Executive Committee has supported the OCF recommendation by adding the the NYSPHSAA Coaches Code of Conduct Position Statement,